AlbertAntony20/Heart-Failure-Prediction-using-Gradient-Boosting-Classifier/README.md

 streamlit run app.py
 ```

 This will launch a web application where you can input patient parameters and get predictions.
-The application uses the **Gradient Boosting Classifier** trained with polynomial features and applies an **adjusted classification threshold of 0.25** to prioritize recall, which is critical for identifying heart disease events.
+The application uses the **Gradient Boosting Classifier** trained with polynomial features and applies an **adjusted classification threshold of 0.25** to prioritize recall, which is critical for identifying heart failure events.

 ## License